pbeukema/LabHacks/readme.md

 * If you are struggling to write scientific papers in word, e.g. embedding equations, consider using [Latex](https://www.latex-project.org) (pronounced "Lay-Tech").
 Latex allows you to focus on writing rather than formatting.

 ##  Doing fMRI
 * Know your neuroanatomy.
 Julian Caspers, a neuroradiologist, provided a great set of [guidelines](https://www.humanbrainmapping.org/files/2017/ED%20Courses/Course%20Materials/Anatomy_Caspers_Julian.pdf) at the 2017 Organization for Human Brain Mapping conference.
+You also may find this interactive [brain explorer](http://www.brainfacts.org/3D-Brain#intro=false&focus=Brain-cerebral_hemisphere-right) useful.

 * Standardize your imaging data set using the [BIDS format](http://bids.neuroimaging.io/) - this will make your data more accessible to both your collaborators and the field at large.